-Powers in respect of interest of surviving spouse
+Powers in respect of interest of surviving spouse or civil partner

-- (2) The personal representative may raise- - (a) the net sum arrived at in accordance with paragraph (a) of section 29(1) or any part thereof and the interest thereon payable to the surviving spouse of the intestate on the security of the whole or any part of the residuary estate of the intestate (other than the personal chattels), so far as that estate may be sufficient for the purpose or the said sum and interest may not have been satisfied and in either case the amount, if any, properly required for the payment of the cost of the transaction.

-- by the appropriation under the statutory power available in that behalf: and - (b) in like manner the capital sum, if any, required for the purchase or redemption of the life interest of the surviving spouse of the intestate, or any part thereof not satisfied by the application for the purpose of any part of the residuary estate of the intestate,
+- 32. (1) Where a surviving spouse or civil partner is entitled to a life interest in the residuary estate or any part thereof, the personal representative may, either with the consent of such tenant for life (not being also the sole personal representative) or, where the tenant for life is the sole personal representative, with the leave of the Court, purchase or redeem such life interest (while it is in possession) by paying the capital value thereof (reckoned according to tables selected by the personal representative) to the tenant for life or the persons deriving title under the tenant for life and the costs of the transaction, and thereupon the residuary estate of the intestate may be dealt with or distributed free from the life interest. - (2) The personal representative may raise - (a) the net sum arrived at in accordance with paragraph (a) of section 29(1) or any part thereof and the interest thereon payable to the surviving spouse or civil partner of the intestate on the security of the whole or any part of the residuary estate of the intestate (other than the personal chattels), so far as that estate may be sufficient for the purpose or the said sum and interest may not have been satisfied by the appropriation under the statutory power available in that behalf; and - (b) in like manner the capital sum, if any, required for the purchase or redemption of the life interest of the surviving spouse or civil partner of the intestate, or any part thereof not satisfied by the application for the purpose of any part of the residuary estate of the intestate, and in either case the amount, if any, properly required for the payment of the cost of the transaction.